BillSchofield/JavaScript-the-Good-Parts/README.md

 > Type these into a JS console and see if you were right.

 #### Duck Typing
+If it walks like a duck and talks like a duck...
+JavaScript doesn't care what type things are.
+It's happy to call a method on any object that has that method.

 ## Jasmine Unit Tests
 This is a good intro & reference: http://jasmine.github.io/2.0/introduction.html